-The article manager can be reached by selecting Content → Article Manager from the Administrator's Toolbar in the backend administrator (http://www.yoursite.com/administrator).
+The article manager can be reached by selecting Content → Article Manager from the Administrator's Toolbar in the Backend: (http://www.yoursite.com/administrator).

-From the article manager you can see all of the articles that have been created on your site.
+From the Article Manager you can see all of the articles that have been created on your site.
 Between the Article Manager toolbar and the list of articles you will see the filter bar.
-The filter bar will help you quickly find articles on your site by either searching for a string of text in the title of an article or by drilling down into content using the dropdown selectors.
+The filter bar will help you quickly find articles by either searching for a string of text in the title of an article or by drilling down into content using the dropdown selectors.

 Using the Selectors

-There are currently 7 content selectors that can be used in conjunction with any or all of the other selectors: Status, Category, Access, Language, Tag, Author and Max Levels.
+There are currently seven content selectors that can be used in conjunction with any or all of the other selectors: Status, Category, Access, Language, Tag, Author and Max Levels.

 - Status - This will allow you to see only Published, Unpublished, Archived or Trashed articles.